github/erblint-github/docs/rules/accessibility/no-aria-hidden-on-focusable.md

-# No aria-hidden on focusable counter
+# No aria-hidden on focusable

 ## Rule Details